getpelican/pelican-blog/content/news/pelican-4.0.rst

 change the specified setting to the new setting mentioned in the deprecation message.

+Due to `Python-Markdown changes`_, Markdown users must ensure they are using version < 3.0 or >= 3.1 to ensure proper rendering of code blocks.

 Some user-submitted themes use positional argument formatting on object-related feed URLs, which will cause sites to fail to build with: "TypeError: not all arguments converted during string formatting".
 In that case, the theme needs to